grafana/agent/docs/sources/static/configuration/integrations/kafka-exporter-config.md

   # Connect using TLS
   [use_tls: <bool>]

   # Used to verify the hostname on the returned certificates unless tls.insecure-skip-tls-verify is given.
-The kafka server's name should be given.
+If you don't provide the Kafka server name, the hostname is taken from the URL.
   [tls_server_name: <string>]

   # The optional certificate authority file for TLS client authentication